oliverroick/oliverroick.net/src/_posts/2020-07-15-position-personal-power.md

 image: thoughts
 category: writing
 body_id: blog
-description: How do forms of influence affect a new manager's ability to lead.
+description: How do forms of influence affect a new manager's ability to lead?
 ---

 In Leadership theory, power is the ability to influence and affect other people's actions to produce a particular outcome.
 There are two types of power: